-The County previously issued its 2010D Bonds which original proceeds were used for the purpose of the acquisition, construction, improvement and equipping of various buildings for the County.
+The County previously issued its \$14,600,000.
+General Obligation Bonds, Series 2012, dated January 24, 2012 (the 2012 Bonds"), which original proceeds were used for the acquisition, construction, improvement and equipping of various buildings for the Hogle Zoo and the Tracy Aviary.

-Proceeds from the 2020B Bonds will be deposited with Zions Bancorporation, National Association, as Escrow Agent (the "Escrow Agent"), pursuant to an Escrow Agreement providing for the refunding of the 2010D Bonds, between the County and the Escrow Agent (the "Escrow Agreement") to establish an irrevocable trust escrow account (the "Escrow Account"), consisting of cash and government obligations of the United States of America.
-See "THE 2020B BONDS-Sources And Uses Of Funds" below.
+Proceeds from the 2020 Bonds will be deposited with The Bank of New York Mellon Trust Company, as Escrow Agent (the "Escrow Agent"), pursuant to an Escrow Deposit Agreement dated as of December 1, 2020 providing for the refunding of the 2012 Bonds, between the County and the Escrow Agent (the "Escrow Agreement") to establish an irrevocable trust escrow account (the "Escrow Account"), consisting of cash and government obligations of the United States of America.
+See "THE 2020 BONDS-Sources And Uses Of Funds" below.

-Amounts in the Escrow Account shall be used to pay interest on the 2010D Bonds maturing on and after November 1, 2021 (the "2010D Refunded Bonds") and to redeem the 2010D Refunded Bonds at a redemption price of 100% of the principal amount thereof on May 1, 2021 (the "2010D Refunded Bonds Redemption Date").
-The 2010D Refunded Bonds mature on the dates and in the amounts, and bear interest at the rates, as follows.
+Amounts in the Escrow Account shall be used to pay interest on the 2012 Bonds maturing on and after December 15, 2022 (the "2012 Refunded Bonds") and to redeem the 2012 Refunded Bonds at a redemption price of 100% of the principal amount thereof on December 15, 2021 (the "2012 Refunded Bonds Redemption Date").
+The 2012 Refunded Bonds mature on the dates and in the amounts, and bear interest at the rates, as follows.